someoneperson112/Simple-UI/README.md

 |Center Vertically|gravity-center-vertical|
 |Center Horizontally|gravity-center-horizontal|

+# Contribute
+If you want to contribute, you must agree:

+## Family Friendly
+Please never add bad words to keep this repo a Family Friendly.

+## Limited
+You cannot modify any part of what i written, you can still write codes.

+## Pure CSS Code
+Never add SCSS or Less codes.

+## Proper Commenting
+You are able to comment anywhere but please comment properly.

+If you are agreed to all rules, you can edit or open an issue, Thanks!

 # Ending
 Thanks for using Simple UI, please let me know if there's any bugs.
 > Version: 1.0